nus-tic4001-AY2021S1/tp/docs/UserGuide.md

 Expected outcome:
 ```
 Got it.
-I've edit the information into the project.
+I've edited the information in the project.

 Here are the projects that you currently have!
 1.